kgills/FCC-lights/README.md

 <img height="175" src="pics/open.png">
 </br>

 In the browser menu select **Power Off Device**.
-A dialogue box opens asking you to confirm
+A dialogue box opens asking you to confirm. **DO NOT** use the power button on the ION Console to power off.

+## Snapshots

+There are lots of menus, options, and tabs that can get overwhelming.
+Snapshots are record targets that store the current state of the ION external monitor configuration.
+These can then be recalled to instantly reset the displays to the state stored in the snapshot.

+When snapshots are recorded, you can view them in the snapshot list.
+To view the list, Select the Pop-up Snapshot Browser from the top-right menu icons.
+It looks like a camera.

 ## Console Buttons